 Alternate Cream Layer

-If your short on time or just want a healthier alternative made with less fat, replace the lemon cream layer with vanilla yogurt and mix in the lemon curd.
-For an even simpler dish, ready in a just a few minutes try a creamy lemon yogurt, the result is a lemon berry trifle in under 10 minutes.
+If you are short on time or just want a healthier alternative made with less fat, replace the lemon cream layer with vanilla yogurt and mix in the lemon curd.
+For an even simpler dish, ready in just a few minutes try a creamy lemon yogurt, the result is a lemon berry trifle in under 10 minutes.

 Trifle Make Ahead Tips:

 - Wash your berries in the morning on the day you want to serve the Trifle.
-Before layering make sure they are completely dry.
+Before layering makes sure they are completely dry.

 - If making a berry sauce you can make this a day ahead and cover and refrigerate until ready to assemble the trifle.